timescale/templates/README.md

 For feedback and support, please join our [Slack community](https://www.timescale.com/community/).
 Your input helps us improve and expand this project.

-## Join us to learn about this project
+## Join us to build the finance discussions

-This project is a Work In Progress and should be validated by the community to be production-ready.
+This project is a Work In Progress and should be validated by the [finance](./finance/) community to be production-ready.

 We'll meet and have discussions [weekly on Thursdays, at 14:00 UTC][ical].